(We may earn a commission via affiliate links in this post. Read our full disclosure policy.)

-Have you had a chance to check out the Keys to the Kingdom behind the scenes tour at the Magic Kingdom?
+Have you had a chance to check out the Disney Keys to the Kingdom tour that takes you behind the scenes at the Magic Kingdom?
 I consider it one of Disney’s hidden jewels that not everyone takes advantage of.

-One of the perks is being able to do things you wouldn’t normally do with young kids such as take one of Disney’s specialized tours.
+One of the perks is being able to do things you wouldn’t normally do with young kids, such as taking one of Disney’s specialized tours.

 Sarah is a wife, full time working mom and blogger who loves Disney, all things crafty and working on DIY projects around the house.
 Please visit her at 2paws Designs.